LidiaA3/landing_page/README.md

-# my_portfolio
+# Lidia Aullana project
-I hope you like my proyect.
+I hope you like my project.
 Don't forget to put my name if you use my contents.